Gkicks/sprout/README.md

 ## Languages Used

-HTML, CSS, JavaScipt, Django and Bootstrap were used to create this website
+HTML, CSS, JavaScipt, Python+Django and Bootstrap were used to create this website

 ## Frameworks, Libraries and Programs Used